Posted by Paul

 If you’re going to keep your office clean and professional, why not use it to host an open house?
 Invite existing customers, industry contacts and peers to have drinks while you give a presentation on electrical health — or just mingle and try to drum up new business.

 So much of marketing these days happens in the digital space.
+It was once believes that having an online presence was just a fad, but online marketing is not going anywhere soon.
+From SEO to PPC, it is essential to have a bullet proof digital marketing strategy that aligns with your marketing goals.
 Here’s how to take advantage of simple technology to reach as many potential customers as possible.

 First things first: You need to get online.
 If you don’t have a website, get one now.
-Free website builders like Wix and Squarespace have templates that are designed for home services businesses.
-Once you’re online, optimize your site to appear high in the rankings when people search for electrical services in your area.
+If you are worried about paying a ton for website design, free website builders like Wix and Squarespace have templates that are designed for home services businesses.
+Once you’re online, optimize your site to appear high in the rankings using SEO tactics such as optimizing landing pages and adding your NAP (Company Name, Address & Phone Number to every page on your site). adding your NAP (Company Name, Address & Phone Number to every page on your site).
+Making some basic search engine optimizations will help your site become found in search more easily, meaning a greater number of new clients within your service area.

 Sites like Yelp and Google Reviews can be powerful marketing tools.
 People in your area who are looking for an electrician will likely include reviews in their search, so make sure you’re on those sites and asking your happy customers to leave you five-star reviews.